GenASiS: General Astrophysical Simulation System. I. Refinable Mesh and Nonrelativistic Hydrodynamics: REFINABLE MESH

+The first type of construct providing an interface to a portion of the oct-tree is a `cell list,' or linked list of cells.
+This can be used to, for example, create lists of selected parent cells in order to facilitate loops over frequently addressed subsets of cells on a particular level of the tree.

-The next division of {\tt Charts} is {\tt Submeshes}, which contains classes that define the next layer of interface to the oct-tree, a `submesh.'
-This entity, characterized by the class {\tt SubmeshForm}, is a grid in its own right; it consists of a subset of cells at a single level of the oct-tree, whose combined arrangement may be irregular in shape and even consist of multiple disconnected pieces.
-Among the members of {\tt SubmeshForm} are two cell lists, for `proper' and `ghost' cells, which allow the submesh to be domain-decomposed for parallel processing in a distributed-memory environment.
+The next layer of interface to the oct-tree---a `submesh'---is a grid in its own right.
+It consists of a subset of cells at a single level of the oct-tree, whose combined arrangement may be irregular in shape and even consist of multiple disconnected pieces.
+Among the members of a submesh are two cell lists, for `proper' and `ghost' cells, which allow the submesh to be domain-decomposed for parallel processing in a distributed-memory environment.
 (Proper cells are typically the normal working computational cells assigned to a particular process.
 Ghost cells typically compose a partial boundary layer around the proper cells; their data is obtained through message passing with the neighboring processes that own those cells.
 See for instance Figure~\ref{fig:Decomposition}.)
-There are also members {\tt nProperCells} and {\tt nGhostCells} that store the number of proper and ghost cells, as well as a member {\tt oCell} giving the offset in a data array where storage begins for the subset of cells at a particular level composing the submesh.
-These members are used, for example, to set the range of cells in Listing~\ref{lst:SubroutineSetRefineFlagLevel} discussed in ``ChartBasics'' above.
-In particular, the following lines are two of the statements omitted at line~9:

-Here {\tt S} is an alias to the instance of {\tt SubmeshForm} comprising the body of cells interior to the boundary---either the boundary of the chart as a whole, or a coarse/fine boundary---at a particular level of refinement.
-With these assignments, the expression {\tt iV\_1 : iV\_2} in lines~12-14 and 18 spans the range of data corresponding to all the proper and ghost cells in this submesh.
-A submesh and data defined on it can independently be written to the file system, most often as an unstructured mesh due to its potentially irregular shape and even multiple pieces.
-Examples of spherical meshes in two and three dimensions are shown in Figure~\ref{fig:Decomposition}.